-Claim: Handling a baby bird will cause its mother to reject it.
+Claim: Handling an egg or a baby bird will cause its mother to reject it.

-this as an indication that a dangerous intruder is present and may temporarily or even permanently abandon their nests as a result.
+this as an indication that a dangerous intruder has been present and may temporarily or even permanently abandon their nests as a result.
 Such behavior is relatively rare, however, and in these situations the mother birds are reacting to visual warnings, not olfactory ones.)

 Why should you not immediately bear young birds away to a safer place?
 Primarily because the last thing you want to do is separate baby birds from their parents.
 Don't consider picking up such finds and bringing them into your home to be cared for, because their parents will do a much better job than you ever could.
 Chances are very good that mom and dad are close at hand, even if you don't see them.

 The first step in aiding young birds is determining whether the little ones are nestlings or fledglings.
 Nestlings are featherless or fuzzy and belong in a nest.
 Fledglings have feathers and are old enough to leave the nest and be on the ground or in a shrub.
 Replace nestlings

 into the nest they have fallen from, but leave fledglings where you find them.

 If the nestlings' nest has been destroyed (a high wind, perhaps), create a new one from a berry basket or margarine tub that has had holes poked into the bottom of it for drainage.
 Line the improvised nest with pine needles or paper towels and tack it up in a tree or shrub as close to the original nest as possible.
 Place the nestlings in their new home and leave.
 The parents will usually return and take up feeding the babies as if they were still in the original nest.